-- B. The production of an additional generation of the Certified class may be permitted on a one year basis under emergency conditions with the approval of the originating or sponsoring plant breeder, institution or firm. - C. Distribution and Use of College Foundation Seed Stocks.
+- B. In accordance with the criteria published in the Federal Seed Act Section 201.70, the production of an additional generation of the Certified class may be permitted on a one year basis under emergency conditions with the approval of the originating or sponsoring plant breeder, institution or firm.
+Recertification of the Certified class may be permitted when no Foundation seed is being maintained. - C. Distribution and Use of College Foundation Seed Stocks.
 The College, in cooperation with the Association, will supply certified Foundation seed stocks of public varieties to eligible Wisconsin producers subject to the following provisions: